 2013 sees Laurence Graff awarded a “Most Excellent Order of the British Empire” (OBE) for “Services to Jewellery.”
 One of the highest honours awarded by the British Monarchy, the OBE recognises distinguished service to the arts, sciences and public services.

-To celebrate Laurence Graff’s 60th Year in the industry and the opening of Graff’s 40th store, the iconic 1970 ’Hair & Jewel’ was recreated, showcasing 22 rare jewels with a total value in excess of $500 million
+To celebrate Laurence Graff’s 60th Year in the industry and the opening of Graff’s 40th store, the iconic 1970 ’Hair & Jewel’ was recreated, showcasing 22 rare jewels with a total value in excess of 500 million dollars.

 Graff’s expansion within Japan continues, with a new store opening at prestigious Fukuoka Mitsukoshi Department store.
 The opening marks Graff’s fourth store in Japan.